 Michael Lewittes is the Founder and CEO of Ranktify.
 The product grew out of Michael understanding the need to put the power of search engine optimization and information gathering directly into the hands of content creators themselves.

 A noted content specialist and respected SEO thought leader, Michael has been invited to share his findings about unreliable results on various occasions with search engines, including Google.
-He’s also a media industry veteran who has held leadership positions at Hearst, News Corp., and NBC, and has been credited with having turned a relatively unknown Us Weekly into a household brand.
+Michael is a media industry veteran who, in addition to writing or editing more than 75,000 articles, has held leadership positions at Hearst, News Corp., and NBC, and has been credited with having turned a relatively unknown Us Weekly into a household brand.

 In 2009, Michael founded Gossip Cop, the only website to fact-check entertainment news.
 The company quickly became known for its trustworthy, authoritative, and transparent reporting.
 Gossip Cop was acquired a decade later by a private equity-backed media corporation.

-In 2022, Michael was selected to be a Facilitator at Google’s third Search Central Unconference, during which he led a session on the importance of trust and transparency in content.
-He was the editor of both the media and SEO chapters of the 2022 Web Almanac.
+Last year, Michael was selected to be a Facilitator at Google’s third Search Central Unconference, during which he led a session on the importance of trust and transparency in content.
+He also edited both the media and SEO chapters of the 2022 Web Almanac.

 When he’s not A/B testing and analyzing search results, Michael lends his time and expertise to a number of boards and non-profit organizations, including the Yale Entrepreneurial Society and the Tsai Center for Innovative Thinking.